Turtle Mountain Band of Chippewa Indians: Economy

-The tribe has founded the Turtle Mountain Community College, a two-year college that is one of numerous tribal colleges established by tribes in the United States.
+The tribe has founded the Turtle Mountain College, one of numerous tribal colleges established by tribes in the United States.

 The tribe has established online, short-term installment loans as a business to serve underbanked Americans.
 The business has brought new employment opportunities and has generated financial support for other tribal business ventures and social programs for the reservation.
 The tribe established BlueChip Financial in 2012, which is based on the reservation in Belcourt, North Dakota.
 It employs more than two dozen enrolled tribal members.
 BlueChip Financial is doing business under the Spotloan.com brand.
 Since launch, the company has made 250,000 loans.

 Other tribes that have also set up programs of online short-term lending include the Habematolel Pomo of Upper Lake, the Otoe-Missouria Tribe, the Chippewa Cree Tribe, the Miami Tribe of Oklahoma, the Fort Belknap Indian Community in Montana, and the Santee Sioux Nation of Nebraska.

 The Native American Financial Services Association (NAFSA) says, “Tribal online lending provides a critical economic lifeline for sovereign tribes in remote areas, whether or not they engage in tribal government gaming.
 While many out-of-the-way tribal communities have developed gaming facilities as a way to create jobs and generate essential government revenues, remote reservations and gaming properties have been more severely impacted by the economic downturn."

-There is high unemployment and poverty rates within the tribes and according to U.S. News & World Report and Pew Research “more than 1 in 4 native people live in poverty and labor force participation rate – which measures the share of adults either working or looking for a job – is 61.6 percent, the lowest for all race and ethnicity groups.”
+There is high unemployment and poverty rates within the tribes and according to U.S. News & World Report and Pew Research “more than 1 in 4 Native people live in poverty and labor force participation rate – which measures the share of adults either working or looking for a job – is 61.6 percent, the lowest for all race and ethnicity groups.”